nagalakshmi-vj-sp/sailpointsamples-public/identitynow-add-user/README.md

 > react-scripts start
 Compiled successfully!

-You can now view identitynow-registration in the browser.
+You can now view the app in the browser.

   Local:            http://localhost:3000/
   On Your Network:  http://172.16.52.46:3000/